tristaaan/SayThisNumber/README.md

 Always seeking pull requests for new languages!

 1. Write your number parser in `src/parsers/` and export your parse function which takes a number and returns the number parsed in the language.
-Be sure to support negative numbers.
+Be sure to support negative numbers and follow the ESLint rules..
 2. Add the parser to `languages.js` with [language] as the key.
 Keep this list alphabetical.
 3. Test it out.
 4. Add your name to the [authors list](AUTHORS).